Sigmmma/c20/src/content/h1/engine/renderer/readme.md

   * Some specular lighting may be missing, which makes dynamic lights appear smaller in radius (e.g. flashlight).
   * Bump map shadows are only visible when dynamic lights are nearby, but should be visible at all times using [lightmap data](~lightmaps) for light direction and tint.
   * The "normal" _type_ may incorrectly mask primary and secondary detail maps when an alpha is present in the base map, visible in b40 exterior tech wall.
+  * The "environment specular lightmap" and "environment specular light" pixel shader effects do not clamp to the [-1, 1] range beyond Xbox's shader model 1.1, which results in incorrect specular appearance on some surfaces in PC and H1A.
+This is fixed by [Chimera](~).

 # H1A regressions
 Althoug the H1A MCC renderer is much improved over the original Gearbox port to PC, some new issues exist: